DIY Tiling: The Ultimate Checklist of Tools You’ve Probably Forgotten

 To ensure all your measurements are spot on, be sure to measure the area you’re tiling as well as the tiles themselves, just in case there are any minor discrepancies.
 Next, do the whole process again (at least one), just to be 100% confident that all your calculations are completely spot on.
 It may sound unnecessary, but this attention to detail at the start will help you avoid any potential shortfalls when you come to fix your tiles down permanently.

-Having a trusty pencil to hand during your tiling project (or tucked behind your ear if you really want to look the part) is a basic piece of kit that no pro or novice tiler should be without.
+A trusty pencil is a basic piece of tiling equipment that no pro or novice tiler should be without.
 A standard pencil will do the trick, but you can also buy special builder’s pencils that are ideal for marking on glossy surfaces like porcelain or ceramic tiles for a clear, visible line.

 When it comes to marking tiles for cutting, you need to have clear guidelines if you want your cuts to be straight and accurate.
 A rookie error many DIY-ers make is to only mark the top and bottom measurement, leaving plenty of room for error.
 Instead, when you’re measuring your cuts, use a ruler to draw out your cut line along the entire tile.
 The same goes for cutting out holes to go around pipes – draw a rough outline of the hole position and dimensions, as this will give better accuracy.

-Instead, put your faith in a spirit level to get the true level of floors and walls and you’ll stand a better chance of getting that flat, smooth finish you’ve been dreaming of.
+Instead, when sourcing your tools for tiling, put your faith in a spirit level to get the true level of floors and walls and you’ll stand a better chance of getting that flat, smooth finish you’ve been dreaming of.
 As with tape measures, this handy piece of kit is something you can pick up for minimal cost at your local DIY store and can save you a whole lot of time and money on silly mistakes.

 When using your spirit level, be sure to focus on both the horizontal and vertical levels – not just one – to get a fully accurate picture of how even a surface is.
 Before you start installing your tiles, always check if the surface is even, so you’ll know if you need to do any surface preparation to level it out.